DanRepik/api_foundry/readme.md

 * For each mutation of the object the value of the property is changed.
 * Clients making mutations to objects must provide both the key and the control property.
 If the control property does not match the request will fail.

-A concurrency control property is set by adding the 'x-am-concurrency-control' attribute to the schema object definition.
+A concurrency control property is set by adding the 'x-af-concurrency-control' attribute to the schema object definition.
 The value must be the name of either a string or integer property of the schema object.
 API-Foundry applies the following strategies depending on the property type and format specified for the control property:

 | Property Type | Property Format | Column Type | Description |
 |---------------|-----------------|-------------|-------------|